[a.k.a. White Pine, Northern White Pine]

 • Eastern White Pine Sizes and Availability:

---- Eastern White Pine plug seedlings [now shipping]
+--- Eastern White Pine plug seedlings [FOR SALE]

---- Eastern White Pine conservation grade plug transplants [available in Fall 2019]
+--- Eastern White Pine conservation grade plug transplants [FOR SALE, NOW SHIPPING]

 • Comparable alternative species: Austrian Pine, Ponderosa Pine and Red Pine.
 Confused about species?
 Check out our Evergreen Tree Buyers Guide